adityasengar/adityasengar.github.io/research.md

 ---

-### Suggested Visuals

-- **For Paper 1**: A comparative energy landscape plot illustrating how junction stability shifts with and without bulges.
-- **For Paper 2**: A schematic of the kinetic proofreading mechanism, highlighting improved mismatch discrimination.
-- **For Paper 3**: A representation of DNA bubble dynamics or emergent structural behaviors, alongside a schematic of the sampling algorithm.

----

 Let me know if you'd prefer inline icons (e.g., `📄`, `💻`) beside the paper links or want to integrate repository links if available.
 We can also adapt the tone to match your target format—site portfolio, CV, or research statement—whatever fits best!
 ::contentReference[oaicite:0]{index=0}